Dhruvil17/Name-It/README.md

 # Name It

-Ideate, Design, Build (Process to make this Project)
+Ideate, Design, Build are basically main steps to build any Project.

 Step 1: Ideate
 Step 2: Rough Sketch